dnsimple/dnsimple-support/content/articles/announcement-vanity-grandfathered-domains.md

 ---
-title: Discontinuation of grandfathered Vanity name servers
+title: Discontinuation of grandfathered vanity name servers
 excerpt: DNSimple will no longer support vanity name servers for grandfathered domains starting September 30, 2024.
 Affected customers will be notified via email.
 categories:
 ---